bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 two elements most commonly used are em and i.
 Again, these share the same presentation, yet have completely different semantic meanings.

-The em element places a **stressed emphasis** on text, while the i element identifies text to be expressed in an **alternate voice or tone**.
+The em element places a <b>stressed emphasis</b> on text, while the i element identifies text to be expressed in an <b>alternate voice or tone</b>.
 Using the em element really drives prominence with an added importance.
 On the other hand, the i element is primarily used within dialog or prose, offsetting text without any added emphasis or importance.